nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Welcome to the Paidlancers User Guide!
 We're thrilled to have you here!
 At Paidlancers, we know that freelancing can be both rewarding and challenging.
-As freelancers ourselves, we understand the unique obstacles and opportunities that come with this type of work.
+As freelancers ourselves, we understand the unique obstacles and opportunities that come with freelancing.
 That's why we created Paidlancers – a desktop app designed to help you streamline your freelancing event management tasks.

 ## Introducing Paidlancers